earth-genome/wtl_service/README.md

 ### Dependencies

 The webapp/utilities repo is a submodule.

-Also, a number of out-of-repo files are required or required for full functionality.
+A number of out-of-repo files are required or required for full functionality:

-* Required API keys:
+* Required API keys
   * .env
   * webapp/.google_config.json

 * Various learned models to be served.
-As of writing, this includes directories:

-- saved_models/geoloc_model/
-- saved_models/universal_sentence_encoder/
+All are loaded exclusively through app.py (see therein) and stashed in:
+  * saved_models/

-* U.S. state geojsons to retrive stories by state or county:
+* U.S. state geojsons to retrive stories by state or county

-- webapp/us_county_geojson.csv
-- webapp/us_allstates.json
-- webapp/us_evpstates.json
+  * webapp/static_geojsons/us_county_geojson.csv
+  * webapp/static_geojsons/us_allstates.json
+  * webapp/static_geojsons/us_evpstates.json

 ### Developing